-Which Type of Smog Check Should I Choose?
+Which Type of Smog Check Do I Need?

 The California DMV requires vehicles undergo one of two different smog check types based randomly or determined by a vehicle's specific smog check history.

 Your DMV registration documents will mention either, Smog Certification Required, in which case you can visit any smog station, or Smog Certification Required at a STAR station, in which case your vehicle will need to be inspected at a STAR Test Only station or STAR Test & Repair station.

 If you do not have DMV paperwork and are not sure of the type of smog check your car, truck, van, SUV, or motorhome needs please call the California DMV at (800)777-0133 to inquire.

 Older vehicles typically need STAR smog checks, where newer models are allowed to obtain a smog test at any smog station.

 See sample (A) below: Locate the smog check requirement section on your DMV paperwork.
 If the DMV only mentions Smog Certification Required, you may take your vehicle to any Smog Check station.
 So long as there is no mention of STAR, your vehicle is considered to require a "regular" smog check and it can be tested at any smog station which performs smog inspections.

 These stations include: